 I think we can agree that crispy, smoky bacon is one of life's greatest pleasures.
 However, standing over a hot stove dodging sputtering bacon grease is not.
 Here is how we can have the best of both worlds: a hands-free, hassle-free method for cooking perfect bacon, all in the oven.

-For one thing, it's just so easy.
-There's no flipping or monitoring involved.
+It's just so easy — there's no flipping or monitoring involved.
 You just lay the bacon on a baking sheet, stick it in the oven, and set a timer.
-The strips of bacon bubble away in the oven (no splattering!) and gradually becomes the crispy, golden-hued, irresistible bacon we know and love.
+The strips of bacon bubble away in the oven (no splattering!) and gradually become the crispy, golden-hued, irresistible bacon we know and love.

 Bacon cooked in the oven definitely gets crispy, but I also find that it retains a bit of chewiness near the middle, especially when cooking thick-cut bacon.
 I love this, but if you love your bacon crispy through and through, then you might try baking it on top of a metal cooling rack set over the baking sheet.
 Lifting the bacon up lets it cook from all sides and get even crispier.

 Do you cook your bacon this way?
 Have any other tips to add?

 Line a baking sheet with foil and lay the bacon in a single layer without touching.

 How To Make Perfect Bacon in the Oven

 Preheat the oven to 400°F: Turn on the oven and preheat to 400°F. Place a rack in the lower third of the oven.
 If you're cooking multiple sheets of bacon, position a second rack in the top third of the oven.